HellstromIT/do-dyndns/README.md

 In the example https://api.ipify.org/?format=json is used to query for the public IP but any service that gives a json response with the ip parameter should work.

 ## Preparing the DNS
-Currently the application requires that the A records have already been created.
-Add the A records at https://cloud.digitalocean.com/networking/domains before running the container/application.
-Failure to do this will not break anything but the application will just ignore updating the entry.
+Any missing A records will be automatically created by the application.
+Just make sure that the domain is setup in https://cloud.digitalocean.com/networking/domains

-This will probably change in the future and the application will create any missing A records.
+The application will ONLY update or create records that are defined in the config.yml.
+Other records that are manually added will be left alone.

 # Deploying